uk-gov-mirror/hmcts.em-hrs-api/README.md

 ##First Time Build

-You'll need to get sonarcube, and initialise it and change the password to adminnew
+You'll need to get sonarqube, and initialise it and change the password to adminnew

 to fetch the latest image, run it and open the browser
 run:
 make sonarqube-fetch-sonarqube-latest
-make report-sonarcube
+make report-sonarqube

 in the browser, log in as admin (password=admin), go to http://localhost:9000/account/security/ and change password to adminnew